the-butterfly-effect/tbe/index.md

  * Many different objects: cola bottles, balloons, butterflies, domino stones, springs, dynamite
  * Many different types of puzzles
  * Works on Linux and Windows
- * Playable in English, Russian, Dutch, Swedish, Spanish German, Malay, and several other languages.
+ * Playable in English, Russian, Dutch, Swedish, Spanish, German, Malay, and several other languages.
 Note that not all languages are 100% [yet](#HelpTranslating)
  * Using vector graphics - all images always rendered at the highest quality
  * There are 45 levels.
 All levels are playable, but a few levels may need a bit more polish.